-You choose to focus on a specific scout technique, which is detailed at the end of the class description.
+Also at 3rd level, you choose to focus on a specific scout technique, which is detailed at the end of the class description.
+Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

-Scout: 4th, 8th, 12th, 16th, and 19th level You can increase one ability score by 2, or you can increase two ability scores by 1.
-You can't increase an ability score above 20 using this feature.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+As normal, you can't increase an ability score above 20 using this feature.
+Alternatively, you can choose a feat (see Chapter 6 for a list of feats).

-You can attack twice, instead of once, whenever you take the Attack action on your turn.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.